Subscribe to the Golf Blog

 Oh, and back to the Teacher vs Student….

-The teacher closed out the Student 5 and 3 with a two putt birdie on the Par 5, 15th hole.
+The teacher closed out the Student 5 and 3 with a two-putt birdie on the par 5, 15th hole.

-FUN FACT: Greg Norman not only designed this COURSE, but he designed the GRASS for the tees and fairways as well, a hybrid called GN-1, made by Norman’s own turf company.
+FUN FACT: Greg Norman not only designed this course, but he designed the grass for the tees and fairways as well, a hybrid called GN-1, made by Norman’s own turf company.

 Barefoot Dye Club Update – My quick front 9 experience…